-Tami Mitchell - Born in Richmond BC where she started gymnastics at the age of 3 and competed till Grade 9, which is when she started her coaching career.
+Tami Mitchell (Gymnaestrada)- Born in Richmond BC where she started gymnastics at the age of 3 and competed till Grade 9, which is when she started her coaching career.
 She went on to managing the Richmond Gymnastics Club until moving up to Whistler in 1999 when she started coaching for Whistler Gymnastics as well as teaching skiing, aerobics and dance.
 Tami was a competitive dancer and was the 2000 National Sport Aerobics Champion.
 Tami has been club administrator, program director, competitive and recreational head coach and is now the lead coach of our display team, hoping to bring the athletes to the World Gymnaestrada in Austria in 2019!.
 She has earned numerous awards over the years both for her dedication and ability to lead.
 Tami lives in Whistler with her husband and 9-year-old daughter.